-Self-cleaning toilets, for example, allow you to save time, and cuts out the need to do one of the most undesired chores in the house!
-Our new ActiClean Self-Cleaning Toilet is the perfect solution, using a cleaning solution combined with our powerful VorMax flushing system, with both a Quick Clean and Deep Clean cycle for a bowl that’s sparkling clean at the touch of a button.
+Self-cleaning toilets, for example, save you time by cutting out the need to do one of the most undesired chores in the house.
+American Standard’s ActiClean Self-Cleaning Toilet uses a cleaning solution combined with our powerful VorMax flushing system and featuring both a Quick Clean and Deep Clean cycle, for a bowl that’s sparkling clean at the touch of a button.

-American Standard offers a wide range of toilets with our unique EverClean® Surface.
-It is an ultra-smooth glaze with antimicrobial properties which is applied on top of the conventional glaze and fired into all glazed surfaces of the toilet.
-It gives the toilet a super smooth, mirror-like finish - which stays cleaner because the soil has a harder time clinging to it.
-The EverClean® surface also inhibits the growth of stain and odor-causing bacteria, mold, and mildew on the surface.
+American Standard also offers a wide range of toilets featuring our unique EverClean® Surface.
+This ultra-smooth coating with antimicrobial properties is fired into all glazed surfaces of the toilet for a super smooth, mirror-like finish that stays cleaner longer.

 Dual-Flush Toilets bring the best of both worlds, with an option for either a full or partial flush.